Prepare to effectively network with an elevator pitch to show your value, passion, and expertise as an educational leader.

 As you create your elevator pitch, try to incorporate all these elements in a short presentation you can deliver in no more than sixty seconds.
 Once you assess the correct answers to the above questions, you will have everything you need to create an effective and compelling elevator pitch.

 Don’t worry too much about being eloquent because a concise and direct speech can help you get the attention you need to secure the job interview you have been waiting for.
-A good elevator speech is a conversation starter, use the kind of language you’d normally use in conversation with professional colleagues.
+An excellent elevator speech is a conversation starter.
+Use the kind of language you’d normally use in conversation with professional colleagues.

 CLICK on the video to start!